On the 1st of April 2017, post 0600 hrs all devices will receive notifications for the following two updates in the same sequence:

-You can also suggest to us to add new topics.
+You can also suggest adding new topics.
 Do note that any and all knowledge is vetted by our experts and goes through multiple debates before becoming a part of Miko.
 While we would love to hear from you always, please do not be disappointed if we don’t urgently add your new suggestions to Miko.
 Please be assured that as we evolve we will at some point add any and all relevant recommendations that are vetted to Miko.

 We are happy to share with you an opportunity to make Miko more personal and make some days more relevant and important to your child.
 Miko teaches your children all about Mother’s Day or Father’s Day, helps them to appreciate their teachers on Teachers’ Day and dives into the depths of why the festival of Holi is celebrated in our country.

 Learning becomes easier and more engaging through gamification.
 Gamification is the process of taking something that already exists and using game mechanics like Goals, Rewards, Badges, Collaboration and Competition to make learning fun.

 The “Game Stats” feature summarises all the games your children have played with Miko and maps the time they’ve spent in each respective game thus tracking their learning progress, as they get better at each of the games.

 And shazam!
 Like Miko, the dashboard will continue to evolve with new features regularly.
 Please use the Dashboard and let us know how much you love it!

 While you look forward to other blogs on how Miko can interact more and better with the family, here’s “How to Introduce Miko to everyone in the family?”